cuhk-eda/Xplace/README.md

 **Note**:
 1. Please remember to use the raw mode (set `--load_from_raw True`) when measuring the total running time.
-2. We currently not support `pt` mode in routability-driven mode.
+2. We currently not support `pt` mode in the routability-driven global placement.

 ## Evaluate the Routability of Xplace's Solution
-We provide three ways to evaluate the routability:
+We provide three ways to evaluate the routability of a placement solution:

-1. Set `--final_route_eval True` in python arguments to invoke the internal global router [GGR](https://dl.acm.org/doi/10.1145/3508352.3549474) to evaluate the placement solution.
+1. Set `--final_route_eval True` in Python arguments to invoke the internal global router [GGR](https://dl.acm.org/doi/10.1145/3508352.3549474) to evaluate the placement solution.
 The evaluation metrics are reported in the log and recorded in `./result/exp_id/log/route.csv`.
-Besies, the route guide file is written in `./result/exp_id/output/design_name.guide` and
+Besides, the route guide file is written in `./result/exp_id/output/design_name.guide`.
 More details about using GGR in Xplace can be found in [cpp_to_py/gpugr](cpp_to_py/gpugr).

-2. Use [CU-GR](https://github.com/cuhk-eda/cu-gr) to global route the placement solution. refer to [tool/cugr_ispd2015_fix](tool/cugr_ispd2015_fix) for more instructions.
+2. Use [CU-GR](https://github.com/cuhk-eda/cu-gr) to evaluate the placement solution by global routing.
+Please refer to [tool/cugr_ispd2015_fix](tool/cugr_ispd2015_fix) for instructions.

 3. (Optional).
 If Innovus® has been properly installed in your OS, you may try to use Innovus® to detailedly route the placement solution.
-Please refer to [tool/innovus_ispd2015_fix](tool/innovus_ispd2015_fix) for more instructions.
+Please refer to [tool/innovus_ispd2015_fix](tool/innovus_ispd2015_fix) for instructions.

 ## Citation